Posts about: Nix

 Switching to Wayland (Sway)

 Like every other desktop Linux user for the past many years I’ve used X11.
 I was on i3wm for quite some time until I was introduced to Emacs X11 Window Manager which I used exclusively for about 18 months, I’ve even held a talk about it.
 But at some point it got too annoying, for example in multi monitor use cases.
-At this point my first step was to go back to set up i3wm again.

 Read On →